 Dying to self is a process of working with the grace of God to perform a

 (symbolized by circumcision) that hold us from the will of God.
+At the same

-Simultaneously, He instills His grace in us to do the work that He has
+time, He instills His grace in us to do the work that He has

-a cross represented us; we are the ones who killed Him; therefore, the picture
+a cross represented us; we are the ones who killed Him; therefore, the

 for the cause of Christ.
 We know there will be a resurrection, but Christ

-Spirit by an anointing in this life (Romans chapter six).
+Spirit (Romans chapter six).

 (213i) Sovereignty